nazrindaniell/GemaLoka/README.md

 <br>

 ## :bust_in_silhouette: Author
-If you have any inquires, feel free to leave me a message at nazrindaniel8@gmail.com
+If you have any inquiries, feel free to leave me a message at nazrindaniel8@gmail.com